Current Size: 100%

-- If you are genuinely free to decide when you will work, you can substitute someone else to do your work, you can carry out work in the manner you best see fit, make your own sickness and holiday arrangements, and pay your own tax and National Insurance, you could be a self-employed person, contracted to provide a service to the employer.
+- If you are genuinely running your own business, meaning that you are free to decide when you work, can choose to substitute someone else to do your work instead of you, can carry out work in the manner you best see fit, make your own sickness and holiday arrangements, and pay your own tax and National Insurance, you could be a self-employed person, contracted to provide a service to the employer.
 Hence your contract is known as a 'contract for services'.

 Many people are happy to be self-employed and some occupations, such as journalism, are likely to have a high proportion of self-employed workers.
-However, some unscrupulous employers deliberately miscategorise individuals as self-employed.
-Specifically, they are trying to prevent the people who work for them from becoming 'employees' so that they do not enjoy the full range of employment rights to which they are entitled.
+However, some unscrupulous employers deliberately miscategorise individuals as self-employed to avoid tax, National Insurance Contributions and employment obligations, such as the National Minimum Wage or holiday pay.

 Important case law, especially the landmark Supreme Court judgement of Autoclenz Limited v Belcher UKSC 41, makes it clear that just because signed contract documentation makes it look as if someone is self-employed, that is by no means the end of the story.
 Employment tribunals must take into account the inequality of bargaining power between employer and employee, and must look at the whole context, not just the contract documents, to make sure the written contract document genuinely reflects what the parties intended the employment relationship to be.